Masking code cells of interactive scripts

 Conclusions

-This example demonstrates the ability to mask code cells.
-It is a simple yet functional way to make interactive scripts even more responsive and accessible!
+This example demonstrates the possibility of masking code cells.
+This is a simple and at the same time functional way to make interactive scripts even more responsive and accessible!